 - To participate in a combined-degree program, students must meet all of the following qualifications:

-- 3.2 cumulative grade point average on all undergraduate work, including undergraduate credits earned at other institutions and transferred to Wright State.
+- 3.2 cumulative grade point average in all undergraduate work, including undergraduate credits earned at other institutions and transferred to Wright State.

 - Formal admission to combined-degree status.

-- Students admitted to a combined degree program will be admitted as provisional graduate students to the Graduate School, pending completion of the requirements.
+- Students admitted to a combined degree program will be admitted as provisional graduate students to the Graduate School, pending completion of the requirements for their bachelor's degree.
 Students admitted into an approved combined degree program do not have to formally apply to the master's program in question.

 5330.2 Non-Combined Degree Program